-Two weeks before I introduced the poetry lesson on this page (while we were nearing the conclusion of Travels with Charley, which ends famously with John Steinbeck watching that terrible group of lady "Cheerleaders" who--in 1960--gather outside a recently desegregated Louisiana elementary school daily to scream obscenities at young Ruby Bridges), I began our novel discussion that day by showing Nickelback's music video for "If Everyone Cared."
-It's pretty easy to find this video for free on You-Tube, but I purchased it on I-Tunes and show it on the Smartboard through my iPad because it looks so much better in high definition.
+Two weeks before I introduced the poetry lesson on this page (while we were nearing the conclusion of Travels with Charley, which ends famously with John Steinbeck observing that terrible group of lady "Cheerleaders" who--in 1960--gather outside a recently desegregated Louisiana elementary school daily to scream obscenities at young Ruby Bridges), I began our novel discussion that day by showing Nickelback's music video for "If Everyone Cared."
+It's pretty easy to find this video for free on You-Tube, but I purchased it on I-Tunes, and I show it on the Smartboard/Promethium Board through my iPad because it looks so much better in high definition.
 The video celebrates four worldwide heroes who changed the globe, ending with the voice of one of them--Betty Williams--who won the Nobel Peace Prize in 1976.
 Her sound byte says, "We just walked right through, all the stones, all the bottles, whatever they threw.
 We have won a major victory."
-We compare Betty Williams' march for peace in Ireland to the daily march young Ruby Bridges made towards her elementary school surrounded by four U.S. Marshals.
+My sixth graders and I compare Betty Williams' march for peace in Ireland to the daily march young Ruby Bridges made towards her elementary school surrounded by four U.S. Marshals.
 After our discussion of the "Cheerleaders," we analyzed (using our best "art critics' eyes") Norman Rockwell's painting of Ruby Bridges, and we watched a 6-minute You-Tube video made by some students and their teacher.
 We talk about what heroic qualities we see in Ruby Bridges' (and her parents') actions.
 We end the class by re-examining this quote which is shown at the end of the Nickelback video.
 Most of my students don't know who Ruby Bridges is before reading Travels with Charley, so this discussion was used in my class to show them that there are lesser-known American heroes out there who deserve to be celebrated just as much as Paul Revere, Ben Franklin, Abraham Lincoln, and Martin Luther King, Jr.

-On the day I finally shared the Obama picture book, during our daily ritual of ten minutes of Sacred Writing Time, I sat in front of the students in my director's chair as they wrote, and I read this book quietly to myself.
+On the day I finally shared the Obama picture book, right before our daily ritual of ten minutes of Sacred Writing Time, I sat in front of the students in my director's chair as they wrote, and I read this book quietly to myself.
 Sometimes, I want them to notice the book before I read it to them, and by reading it in front of them while they quietly write, and by making sounds of approval ("That's said so nicely," I quietly say) or of respect ("Great metaphor, Mr. President," I quietly say), I foster an environment of anticipation.
 "Is that book really by the president?" someone will eventually ask, to which I shush them, and respond with "Even our president quietly and sacredly writes some days."

 I found a scanned or photographed page from the book when I did a Google search for the book title, and I hope it's been posted without violating anyone's copyright because I become angry when people violate my copyrights.
 At left, I include a thumbnail of that online image I found, and if you click on it, you will be taken to the blog where it's posted (hopefully posted legally) and you can zoom in on the details.
 Each page of the book is formatted similarly to the example here, so if you don't have the book yet, you can see the organizational structure this poetry lesson asks students to imitate.
 On the left-hand side of each two-page spread, the author asks his daughters a question about a human trait he hopes his girls know they possess; on the right hand side, he uses poetic tools to crate a stanza that describes a famous American hero who--from our author's perspective--also showed the world that trait.

-I love reading books that you can present as what I call "riddle books."
+I love reading books that you can present to your students as what I have come to call "riddle books."
 These are picture books that, if you withheld showing the picture and read some or all of the text on the page, you can challenge your students to guess who or what is being described.
 The best picture book in the whole world for this (in my opinion) is Jack Prelutsky's If Not for the Cat, which has amazingly well-written haikus about animals; the haikus uniquely describe the animals without directly naming them so that when students hear the seventeen syllables and can't see the picture, they have to guess the "riddle."
-You can play the same game with the Obama book.
-After establishing that each page is about an well-known American hero that our president respects, as you flip from page to page, you can read the "Have I told you that you are ____?" statement, and let students try to guess who the stanza will be about.
-I was surprised how many my students were able to guess correctly; I even had one class correctly identify Cesar Chavez as the hero in question, which was a first.
+You can play the same guessing game with the Obama picture book.
+After establishing that each page is about a well-known American hero that our president respects, as you flip from page to page, you can read the "Have I told you that you are ____?" statement, and let students try to guess who the stanza will be about.
+I was surprised how many my students were able to guess correctly; this last year, I even had one class correctly identify Cesar Chavez as the hero in question, which was a first.
 Sometimes sixth graders really impress me.
 Maybe I just a had a great lot of them this last year.

-Let students know--after reading through the text--that they will be preparing to write a poem about three of the nine heroes they researched on the handout you gave them.
+Let students know--after reading through the text--that they will be preparing to write a poem about three of the nine heroes they researched on the handout you gave them as homework.
 Now that they've heard the poetic language President Obama used to describe each hero, they can have a conversation with a partner about which of their heroes would they more easily be able to write poetic descriptions.

-Teaching the Specific Skill/Trait Focus for students (anotherr one of the Seven Elements of a Differentiated Writing Lesson): I used this lesson as a year-end assignment; I, also, believe it would be a great lesson early in a school year as it would help students explore heroic qualities, which always has a positive effect on the way students behave towards each other.
-Since I taught this lesson late in the year, I spent more time reviewing my focus trait and my support trait--VOICE (using figurative language and poetic tools in a natural-sounding way) and WORD CHOICE (using verbs and adjectives interestingly)--instead of truly teaching the skills.
+Teaching the Specific Skill/Trait Focus for students--another one of the Seven Elements of a Differentiated Writing Lesson: I used this lesson as a year-end assignment; I, also, believe it would be a great lesson early in a school year as it would help students explore heroic qualities, which always has a positive effect on the way students behave towards each other.
+Since I taught this lesson late in the year, I spent more time reviewing my focus trait and my support trait--VOICE (using figurative language and poetic tools in a natural-sounding way) and WORD CHOICE (using verbs and adjectives interestingly)--instead of introducing and teaching the skills.
 Had it been the beginning of the year when I taught this lesson, here is how I would verbally set the students up for the academic vocabulary expectations I expect from the poem my kiddos create:

 My students like these kind of challenges.
 After chatting with a partner, the kids share their guesses.
 Unless an answer is dead wrong, I always say, "Good answer, but that didn't make today's list" because there are a lot of poetry-specific words out there that your kids probably know, like stanza, haiku, or hyperbole.
 Should they answer with tools like creativity or imagination, say, "I'm looking for a much more specific tool to poets than that.
 Please try again."
 Here is the list I reviewed and used with this assignment because there are examples of almost all of these in Obama's picture book: